 “We have been dreaming about this for decades.”
-UK’s first purpose-built LGBT+ Extra Care housing facility in Manchester moves forward
+UK’s first purpose-built LGBT+ retirement community in Manchester moves forward

-Way back in 2019, I wrote a piece for Northern Soul about the UK’s first LGBT retirement community that was due to be established in Whalley Range, South Manchester.
-The scheme, which was created in conjunction with the LGBT Foundation, was founded by Manchester City Council in 2017 to address specific problems faced by older LGBT residents, including loneliness and isolation.
+In 2019, I wrote an article for Northern Soul about the UK’s first LGBT retirement community which was due to be established in Whalley Range, South Manchester.
+The scheme, created in conjunction with the LGBT Foundation, was founded by Manchester City Council in 2017 to address specific problems faced by older LGBT residents, including loneliness and isolation.

 According to an LGBT Foundation report, commissioned by Manchester City Council, older people in the LGBT community also experienced fear and discrimination in their existing accommodation and there was a desire for LGBT-specific accommodation where they can be open about their identity in later life.

 The project was going great guns until 2020, and we all know what happened then.
-However, I was happy to see a press release arrive earlier this year, which announced that the scheme was still progressing in partnership with Anchor Hanover Housing.
+However, I was happy to see a press release arrive earlier this year announcing that the scheme was still progressing in partnership with Anchor Hanover Housing.

-The Council’s press release stated that Anchor Hanover Housing were selected “after demonstrating their experience in delivering similar projects across England”, including New Larchwood, an LGBT inclusive retirement housing scheme in Brighton, and “showed an ambition to create a facility that meets the needs of the city’s LGBT community”.
+The council’s press release stated that Anchor Hanover Housing was selected “after demonstrating their experience in delivering similar projects across England”, including New Larchwood, an LGBT inclusive retirement housing scheme in Brighton, and “showed an ambition to create a facility that meets the needs of the city’s LGBT community”.

 So, now felt like the right time to get an update on this ground-breaking plan that will, once again, put Manchester on the map.

-The new players in the scheme are Anchor Hanover, who are the largest provider of specialist housing and care for older people in the UK and will bring something different to the project.
+The new players in the scheme are Anchor Hanover, the largest provider of specialist housing and care for older people in the UK, and it is anticipated that the company will bring something different to the project.